Lignophagia

 Lignophagia is the abnormal behaviour of chewing and eating wood.
 It has been recorded in several species, but perhaps most commonly in horses where it is usually called, simply, "wood chewing".
 Lignophagia is a form of the pica disorder, in which normally non-nutritive substances are chewed or eaten.
-For some animals, wood is the normal primary food source; such animals are known as xylophagous.
+For some animals, wood is the normal primary food source; such animals are known as being xylophagous.